Rosmianto/Rosmianto.github.io/0README.md

+---
+title: About Me
+has_children: true
+nav_order: 0
+---

 ## I'm An Embedded Tinkerer

 It's like wizarding, but with no magic.
 Well, actually there is some sort of magic